Princess Diana saved my life.

 However fanciful that statement may sound, it is also, to some degree, true.

-In the years when the royal marriage was crumbling, and Diana’s popularity with the masses was at its lowest ebb, the articles being written by an rabid press were less fawning than they would be after her passing (although probably no more factual).
-More than one publication at the time explored the notion that perhaps the unpredictable and complex princess suffered from Borderline Personality Disorder.
+In the years when the royal marriage was crumbling, and Diana’s popularity with the masses was at its lowest ebb, the articles being written by a rabid press were a thousand times more critical and far less fawning than they would be after her passing (although undoubtedly no more factual).
+More than one intrusive publication at the time explored the notion that perhaps the unpredictable and complex princess suffered from Borderline Personality Disorder.

 At the time, I’d never heard of that psychological affliction.
 In one of my first internet searches ever, I researched the term.
 Leapfrogging from one page to another, I stumbled across a review of a book written for family and friends of those with Borderline Personality Disorder.
 A questionnaire from the book was included in the review; a quiz to determine if one was trapped in a relationship with a person suffering the disorder.